Are you considering a nightguard in the Kathmandu area?

 Should I wear an upper or lower nightguard?

 If you also grind your teeth during the day, wear a lower one.
-It is less inconspicuous and can be worn during the day also.
+It is less inconspicuous and can even be worn during the day.
 If you gag a lot, prefer a lower nightguard.
 Other than that your dentist will choose the teeth arch which is more aligned with no or fewer teeth missing.
 This results in a better fit.

 How do I Care for my nightguard